d-davidson/OrchidAPI/api-doc.md

 **Arguments**:

-  stream_id - ID of stream to retrieve frame for. time      - Frame time (server time in epoch milliseconds, UTC).
-0 is a special value for retrieving first frame from the latest archive.
-Defaults to 0. height    - Desired frame height.
-0 is a special value for using the streams native resolution. width     - Desired frame width.
-0 is a special value for using the streams native resolution. fallback  - If true, on errors, a black GIF wil be returned.
+  `stream_id` - ID of stream to retrieve frame for.

+  `time`      - Frame time (server time in epoch milliseconds, UTC). `0` is a special value for retrieving first frame from the latest archive.

+  `height`    - Desired frame height. `0` is a special value for using the streams native resolution.

+  `width`     - Desired frame width.
+0 is a special value for using the streams native resolution.

+  `fallback`  - If true, on errors, a black GIF wil be returned.
 Otherwise on errors, an error code is returned.

 <a id="orchid_api.OrchidAPI.export_stream"></a>